 - This medicine may make your skin more sensitive to sunlight.
 Wear sunscreen.
 Do not use sunlamps or tanning beds.

 - Do not use this medicine to treat a skin problem your doctor has not examined.

 - Your doctor will check your progress and the effects of this medicine at regular visits.
 Keep all appointments.
 Your blood pressure will be measured while the patch is on your skin and after it has been removed.
-If you notice any change to your recommended blood pressure at home, call your doctor right away.
-If you have questions about this, talk to your doctor.
+If you check your blood pressure at home and notice any changes, call your doctor right away.

 Possible Side Effects While Using This Medicine

 Call your doctor right away if you notice any of these side effects:

 - Allergic reaction: Itching or hives, swelling in your face or hands, swelling or tingling in your mouth or throat, chest tightness, trouble breathing

 - Coughing, shortness of breath, or any breathing problems

 - Fast, pounding, or uneven heartbeat